gre/developer-portal/_docs/coin/build-ios-devapp.md

 Then re-do the **yarn** and **yarn pod** commands.

-Open a second terminal, cd into the ledger-live-mobile repository, and run:
+Open a second terminal, cd into the ledger-live-mobile folder, and run:

 ```sh
 yarn start